rachmaac/Data-Profession-Survey-Analysis/README.md

-<!NOTE>This is Rachma Chrysanti's first project in analysis using Power BI
+This is Rachma Chrysanti's first project in analysis using Power BI

 File description:
 <br>Power BI - Final Project.xlsx --> The data survey from Alex The Analyst.
 Link: <https://github.com/AlexTheAnalyst><br/>